 During the early days of music education in the elementary schools, often there wasn’t even a written curriculum and many teachers didn’t know where to start.
 The implementation of the Kodály method with sequential lessons building one upon another has made a huge impact on elementary music education in the United States.

-However, not all of our universities are giving their graduates a strong background in Kodály, Orff, Dalcroze, or any of the other elementary music methodologies.
+However, not all of our universities and colleges are giving their graduates a strong background in Kodály, Orff, Dalcroze, or any of the other elementary music methodologies.
 In addition, many elementary music teachers did not originally plan on teaching at the elementary level and they find themselves unprepared to help their students develop music literacy skills.

 Kodály Method Provides Sequential Lessons Which Build on Prior Learning